matthewgallina/smockin/README.md

 OVERVIEW

-    sMockin is a light framework used for setting up API simulations in a bid to aid development and QA testing in the ever growing realm of the 'Internet of Things'.
+    sMockin is a framework with a rich UI used for setting up API simulations and mocks in a bid to aid development and QA testing in the ever growing realm of the 'Internet of Things'.

-    Whether you are a mobile developer who needs to simulate RESTFul endpoints or an engineer working with complex SOA/IoT infrastructure, sMockin can help by mimicking any services that would be otherwise too difficult or time consuming to set up.
+    Whether you are a mobile developer who needs to simulate RESTFul endpoints or an engineer working with complex SOA/IoT/microservice infrastructure, sMockin can help by mimicking any services that would be otherwise too difficult or time consuming to set up.

     With the ability to vary content using easy to set up sequences and rules, sMockin can help simulate all of your use case scenarios.

-    Written in Java using Spring Boot, the application runs as a small web app which can be hosted either locally on a developers machine or centrally on a development teams' server.
+    sMockin runs as a small web app which can be either installed locally to a developers machine or hosted centrally with mutliple user accounts on a development / QA team server.

-    Features include:

-        - Internal Mocking Servers used to serve up your simulations.

-        - An Admin UI for:
-            - Creating and editing your mocked endpoints.
-            - Applying 'rules' or 'sequenced responses' to your mocked endpoints.
-            - Configuring, Starting and Stopping the Internal Mocking Server.

-        - Support for:
-               - REST
-               - Web Sockets
-               - SSE
-               - JMS
-               - FTP